ColonialDustyBee/Unsorted-List/README.md

 # Unsorted-List (Project Created for CS 301 - Data Structures and Algorithms)
-# It should be noted that this project will most likely not be updated.
+(It should be noted that this project will most likely not be updated for the foreseable future and it is mainly here as an archive.
+You are more than welcome to fork it over and make improvements on it as you see fit.
+If you do make improvements, I would love to see them to further refine my C++ knowledge)
 Should be able to include any .txt file as inputfile with respective commands.
 Generates an output file based on name provided

 The following commands are accepted